 Bitcoin mining pools are still in great demand, even in 2020.
 Changelly is always on guard to provide you with the latest learning materials about crypto essentials.
-We’ve gathered everything you need to know about Bitcoin mining pools, starting from basic definitions and the best mining pools to mine BTC and ending with all the nuances like the mining payouts schemes, etc. Dive into a comprehensive bitcoin mining pools guide with Changelly.
+We’ve gathered everything you need to know about Bitcoin pools, starting from basic definitions and the best mining pools to get bitcoins and ending with all the nuances like the mining payouts schemes, etc. Dive into a comprehensive bitcoin guide with Changelly.

 What Is a Mining Pool?